 These mud lumps are ventilation holes for an irrigation tunnel about 2 or 3 metres down.

-A section of the Sahara desert in Morocco favoured for tourist camel rides.
+A section of the Sahara in Morocco favoured for tourist camel rides.

-Sahara walks, without the grumpy camels or grasping camel drivers.
+Sahara walks, without the benefit of grumpy camels or grasping camel drivers.

-But dump your compact rental Renault on the gravel near some dunes, grab a couple of litres of water and a picnic lunch, walk/stagger for half an hour and you'll find a magical, solitary spot on a dune overlooking a silent Sahara panorama.
-Romance par excellence!
+However, if you dump your compact rental Renault on the gravel near some dunes, grab a couple of litres of water and a picnic lunch, walk/stagger for half an hour and you'll find a magical, solitary spot on a dune overlooking a silent Sahara panorama - without the hassles of camels, or drivers.
+Just don't go too far, walking in soft sand is very hard, thirsty work, but it is also romance par excellence!